nircoe/soundcoe/docs/ARCHITECTURE.md

 ## Overview

-soundcoe provides a layered architecture designed for game developers who need powerful audio without complexity.
-This document covers advanced usage patterns, performance optimization, and internal design for contributors.
+soundcoe has a layered architecture.
+This document covers advanced usage patterns, performance tips, and internal design for contributors.

 ## Quick Navigation